teoadal/velo/README.md

 **Do not use in production environment.
 It's just a training project.**

-Performance oriented small library with simple implementations of popular patterns and workflows: CQRS, IoC, serialization/deserialization, logging and mapping. *Under construction*.
+The library is performance-oriented package of popular patterns and workflows:
+ - CQRS,
+ - IoC,
+ - serialization/deserialization,
+ - logging and mapping

 ## Install from nuget